 Kilimanjaro is a large stratovolcano with three distinct volcanic cones: Kibo at 5,149 m (16,893 feet), Mawenzi at 5,149 m (16,893 feet), and Shira at 4,005 m (13,140 ft).
 Mawenzi and Shira are no longer active, but Kibo is dormant and could erupt again.

-Does the Mount Kilimanjaro trek require technical trekking?
+Does the Mount Kilimanjaro trek require technical climbing?

-When is the best time for the Mount Kilimanjaro trek?
+When is the best time for the Mount Kilimanjaro Expedition?

-What is the climate like on the Mount Kilimanjaro trek?
+What is the climate like on the Mount Kilimanjaro Expedition?

-What is the accommodation like on the Mount Kilimanjaro trek?
+What is the accommodation like on the Mount Kilimanjaro Expedition?

-Is fitness important for the Mt Kilimanjaro trek?
+Is fitness important for the Mt Kilimanjaro Expedition?
 If yes, how should I train for it?

 Our fitness criteria are not a blocker or to stop people from joining this trek.
 However, it is a conscious effort to make sure you have a comfortable and memorable experience during the trek.